 Unique: Hacienda Na Xamena

 Hacienda Na Xamena is the first 5* hotel in Ibiza that was built in the ’70s with an outstanding view of the cliff.
 As a guest, you can enjoy its facilities during sunset, from the spa to the private hot tub in your room terrace.

 In case you’re not staying at Hacienda Na Xamena, you still can see the sunset from there.
 Book your dinner during sunset time at Eden Restaurante by Fran López and enjoy the typical food from the island with that unforgettable view.
 Hard to beat!

 Exclusive: By Boat

-You will find plenty of options in Ibiza, from massive party boats to private charter yatches.
-Choose your favorite option and sail the coast of Ibiza or even sail to Fomentera.
+You will find plenty of options in Ibiza, from massive party boats to private charter yachts.
+Choose your favorite option and sail the coast of Ibiza or even sail to Formentera.
 I’m sure it will be unforgettable!

 Mystical: Time & space

 Cala Llentia, in the west of the island, is home for a mysterious sculpture formed by 13 basalt columns in an elliptical shape.
 Because of that, this monument is known as “Ibiza’s Stonehenge”, however, it’s real name is “Time and Space”.

 It’s for sure a very special place for sunset.